astrakore/astrakore/README.md

 I'm a future FullStack Developer!
 I love learning, coding and outsmarting myself.

-My pronouns are: She/They/He.
 I'm 19 and I live in Valencia, Spain.

 I'm also a design, art and language learning enthusiast!